Jspencer-SOC/SOC-Home-Lab-RDP-Brute-Force/README.md

 ---

-## Lessons Learned

-### Vulnerabilities Found
-1. RDP exposed with no IP restrictions; anyone can connect via the internet
-2. No account lockout policy configured
-3. Built-in Administrator account exposed over RDP
-4. CIS Benchmark score of only 26%
-5. 1,190 high-severity unpatched CVEs
-6. Account lockout auditing is disabled by default
-7. Built-in Administrator is exempt from lockout without GPO override

-### What Worked
-1. Wazuh detected every attempt in real time
-2. Full attacker attribution in every log entry
-3. Live remediation stopped the attack within minutes
-4. FIM detected file creation immediately
-5. Threat hunting revealed nmap reconnaissance and software installs

-### Real-World Recommendations
-- Disable RDP entirely if not needed; use VPN + jump box
-- Restrict RDP to specific IPs via firewall
-- Rename or disable the built-in Administrator account
-- Enforce MFA for all remote access
-- Apply all Critical/High patches immediately
-- Target CIS Benchmark score above 80%
-- Configure Wazuh Active Response for auto IP-blocking
-- Enable FIM on all sensitive directories
-- Monitor for new service creation and unauthorized software

 ## Cryptology Concepts Applied Encryption & Hashing

 > This section connects concepts from cryptology coursework to real observations made during this lab.